vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 Expected: New person added: John Doe; Phone: 98765432; Email: johnd@example.com

 2. Test case: `add n/@ p/98765432 e/johnd@example.com`<br>
-Expected: Names should only contain alphanumeric characters and spaces, and it should not be blank
+Expected: No new person created.
+Status message indicates that Names should only contain alphanumeric characters and spaces, and it should not be blank

 3. Test case : `add n/John Doe p/a e/johnd@example.com`<br>
-Expected: Phone numbers should only contain numbers, and it should be at least 3 digits long
+Expected: No new person created.
+Status message indicates Phone numbers should only contain numbers, and it should be at least 3 digits long

 4. Test case: `add n/John Doe p/98765432 e/johnd`<br>
-Expected: Emails should be of the format local-part@domain
+Expected: No new person created.
+Status message indicates Emails should be of the format local-part@domain

 5. Test case: `add n/John Doe p/98765432 e/johnd@example.com`, followed by `add n/John Doe p/98765432 e/johnd@example.com`
-Expected: This person already exists in the address book
+Expected: No new person created.
+Status message indicates This person already exists in the address book

 ### Editing a person